Robert M. Hayes (information scientist)

-Robert M. Hayes (December 18, 1926 – February 12, 2022) was an American Professor Emeritus and dean of the Graduate School of Library and Information Science (1974–1989), now the Graduate School of Education and Information Studies, at the University of California, Los Angeles (UCLA).
+Robert Mayo Hayes (December 18, 1926 – February 12, 2022) was an American professor and dean of the Graduate School of Library and Information Science (1974–1989), now the Graduate School of Education and Information Studies, at the University of California, Los Angeles (UCLA).
 An expert on information systems, Hayes began his academic career in mathematics and went on to become a pioneer in the field of information science.

 Early life and education

-Robert M. Hayes was born on 3 December 1926, in New York City.
+Robert Mayo Hayes was born on 3 December 1926, in New York City.
 During his childhood his family moved frequently because of his stepfather's acting career; as a result he attended over sixteen different high schools before receiving his diploma.
 By that time the United States had entered the Second World War.
 He was drafted into the Navy, and gained acceptance into the Navy's V-12 program, in the context of which he took courses at the University of Colorado Boulder.

 After the War, Hayes completed his B.A. in mathematics at UCLA, in 1946; he went on to earn his M.A. in mathematics there in 1949, and his Ph.D. in 1952.
 While completing his Ph.D., he worked in information science at the National Bureau of Standards.